dancoelho/dancoelho.github.io/_pages/about.md

 My **research interests** lie at the intersection of condensed matter physics and materials science and engineering:

-* Rapid solidification phenomena, void formation, crack propagation, and hydrogen embrittlement
+* Rapid solidification phenomena, crack propagation, and hydrogen embrittlement
 * Thermodynamic properties of pure materials and alloy systems
 * Simulation of morphology and microstructure evolution in metals
 * Phase Field (PF) and Phase Field Crystal (PFC) modelling